-Our common shares are currently traded under the symbol "XRTX" on the TSX Venture Exchange (the " TSXV") and on Nasdaq.
+Our common shares are currently traded under the symbol "XRTX" on the TSXV and on Nasdaq.

-We are not "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
+We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012 (the " JOBS Act") and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
 However, we have elected not to take advantage of the extended transition period allowed for emerging growth companies for complying with new or revised accounting guidance as allowed by Section 107 of the JOBS Act and Section 7(a)(2)(B) of the Securities Act of 1933, as amended, (the "Securities Act").

 Investing in our securities involves a high degree of risk.
-See " Risk Factors" beginning on page 13.
+See "Risk Factors" beginning on page 14.

-Per Common Per Pre-Funded Share Unit Warrant Unit (2) Total
+Per Pre-Funded Per Common Share Unit Warrant Unit(2) Total

 Public offering price

-Underwriting discounts and commissions (1)
+Underwriting discounts and commissions(1)

-Proceeds, before expenses, to us (3)
+Proceeds, before expenses, to us(3)

-The underwriter will receive compensation in the form of reimbursement of expenses, in addition to the underwriting discount and commissions.
-See "Underwriting" for additional information regarding total compensation paid to the underwriter.
-(1)

-The public offering price and underwriting discounts and commissions correspond to an assumed public offering price per Common Share Unit of (2)US\$1.23, an assumed public offering price per Pre-Funded Warrant Unit of US\$1.2299.

-The amount of the offering proceeds to us presented in this table does not give effect to any exercise of the Warrants or Pre-Funded Warrants (3)being issued in this offering.
+- The underwriter will receive compensation in the form of reimbursement of expenses, in addition to the underwriting discount and commissions.
+See "Underwriting" for additional information regarding total compensation paid to the underwriter - The public offering price and underwriting discounts and commissions correspond to an assumed public offering price per Common Share Unit of US\$1.23, an assumed public offering price per Pre-Funded Warrant Unit of US\$1.2299. - The amount of the offering proceeds to us presented in this table does not give effect to any exercise of the Warrants or Pre-Funded Warrants being issued in this offering.

 We have granted the underwriter the right to purchase up to an additional 731,707 Shares and/or Warrants to cover over-allotments, if any, assuming a public offering price of US\$1.23 per Common Share Unit.
 The underwriter can exercise this option at any time within 45 days after the date of this prospectus.
 In addition, we will issue to the underwriter Warrants to purchase a number of Shares equal to an aggregate of 5.0% of the Shares and/or Pre-Funded Warrants sold in the offering.
-The exercise price of the Underwriter's Warrants is equal to 10% of the offering price of the Shares and/or Pre-Funded Warrants offered hereby.
-The Underwriter's Warrants are exercisable beginning six months from the effective date of the offering, from time to time, in whole or in part, within five years commencing from the effective date of the offering
+The exercise price of the Underwriter's Warrants is equal to 100% of the offering price of the Shares and/or Pre-Funded Warrants offered hereby.
+The Underwriter's Warrants are exercisable beginning six months from the effective date of the offering.

-The underwriter expects to deliver the securities against payment on or about 2022
+The underwriter expects to deliver the securities against payment on or about

-Neither the Securities and Exchange Commission, Canadian scurities commission nor any domestic or international securities body has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
+Neither the Securities and Exchange Commission, Canadian securities commission nor any domestic or international securities body has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.